IMSweeney/Udacity_Mouse_Maze_Project/index.md

 * `showmaze.py`: Uses turtle to draw a .txt maze
 * `tester.py`: Tests the robot in a maze

 Lasly a template robot inteligence is provided in: `robot.py`.
-All of the code written for this project is here.
+The majority of the code written for this project is here.
 It contains an algorithm for mapping, pathing, and drawing the maze from the sensor data.

 A much more detailed statement of this project can be found [here](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub)